-For this purpose, the successor of Omdut-ul-Omrah must be required to surrender to the Company, in the most absolute manner, the civil and military administration of the Carnatic, not retaining possession of a single fortress, nor maintaining any armed force under any pretext whatever; no other arrangement would be adequate to the attainment of the
+For this purpose, the successor of Omdut-ul-Omrah must be required to surrender to the Company, in the most absolute manner, the civil and military administration of the Carnatic, not retaining possession of a single fortress, nor maintaining any armed force, under any pretext whatever : no other arrangement would be adequate to the attainment of the indispensable objects which have been stated.

-The general principles of the late treaty with the Rajah of Tanjore may be made the model of the agreement to be concluded with the successor of Omdut-ul-Omrah; such modifications of that treaty as may be rendered necessary by a variation of circumstances, will readily suggest themselves to your Lordship's mind.
-The article relative to forts and military establishments, noticed in the preceding paragraph, will admit of no modification.
-The amount of the provision to be made for the support of the succeeding Nabob, and of the other branches of the family of the late Wallajah, should be regulated with reference to the numbers and rank of the persons to be maintained, and on a scale of reasonable

-Although the elevation of the supposed son of Omdut-ul-Omrah to the musnud would probably be disagreeable to the principal Mussulmen in the Carnatic, I am of opinion that he might be rendered a better instrument for the accomplishment of the salutary ends proposed than the son of the late Ameer could be expected to prove.
-Whenever, therefore, the death of the present Nabob may take place, your Lordship will place the young man who passes for his son on the vacant musnud, previously requiring his consent to the conditions generally described in this Despatch, unless any objection to this disposition should occur to your Lordship's mind; in which event your Lordship will be so good as to state your objections to me immediately after the receipt of this letter.
+The general principles of the late Treaty with the Rajah of Tanjore may be made the model of the agreement to be concluded with the successor of Omdut-ul-Omrah; such modifications of that Treaty as may be rendered necessary by a variation of circumstances, will readily suggest themselves to your Lordship's mind.
+The article relative to Forts and Military Establishments, noticed in the preceding paragraph, will admit of no modification.
+The amount of the provision to be made for the support of the succeeding Nabob, and of the other branches of the family of the late Wallajah, should be regulated with reference to the numbers and rank of the persons to be maintained, and on a scale of reasonable liberality.
+Although the elevation of the supposed son of Omdut-ul-Omrah to the Musnud would probably be disagreeable to the principal Mussulmen in the Carnatic, I am of opinion that he might be rendered a better instrument for the accomplishment of the salutary ends proposed than the son of the late Ameer could be expected to prove.
+Whenever, therefore, the death of the present Nabob may take place, your Lordship will place the young man who passes for his son on the vacant Musnud, previously requiring his consent to the conditions generally described in this Dispatch, unless any objection to this disposition should occur to your Lordship's mind; in which event, your Lordship will be so good as to state your objections to me immediately after the receipt of this letter.